reactjs/react.dev/src/content/learn/your-first-component.md

 ## Using a Component {/*using-a-component*/}

-Now that you've defined your `Profile` component, you can nest it inside other components.
-For example, you can export a `Gallery` Component that uses multiple `Profile` components:
+Now that you've defined your `Profile` Component, you can nest it inside other Components.
+For example, you can export a `Gallery` Component that uses multiple `Profile` Components:

 <Sandpack>